routeadm -p ipv4-forwarding persistent=enabled default=disabled current=enabled # routeadm -d ipv4-forwarding -u # routeadm -p ipv4-forwarding persistent=disabled default=disabled current=disabled

 # routeadm -e ipv4-routing -u # routeadm -p ipv4-routing persistent=enabled default=enabled current=enabled

-The following example shows how to configure a multihomed host, as illustrated in the figure in IPv4 Autonomous System Topology in Planning for Network Deployment in Oracle Solaris 11.2 .
+The following example shows how to configure a multihomed host, as illustrated in the figure in IPv4 Autonomous System Topology in Planning for Network Deployment in Oracle Solaris 11.3.
 In this example, the system has the host name hostc.
-This host has two interfaces, which are both connected to network 192.168.5.0.
+This host has two interfaces, which are connected to two different networks.

 To begin, you would display the status of the system's interfaces.

-The dladm show-link command reports that hostc has two datalinks.
+The dladm show-link command shows that hostc has two datalinks.
 However, only net0 has been configured with an IP address.
-To configure hostc as a multihomed host, you would configure net1 with an IP address in the same 192.168.5.0 network.
+To configure hostc as a multihomed host, you would configure net1 with an IP address on another subnet, for example, the 192.0.2.32/27 network.
 Ensure that the underlying physical NIC of net1 is physically connected to the network.

 Next, you would add the net1 interface to the /etc/hosts file as follows: